akio-236/dreamweaver_ai/README.md

 Dreamweaver AI

-An instruction-following AI that transforms a user's creative vision—genre, setting, character, plot, and tone—into a complete, original short story.
+An instruction following AI that transforms a user's creative vision of genre, setting, character, plot, and tone—into a complete, original short story.

 ## 🚀 Project Status